BaherSalama/BaherSalama.github.io/content/blog/keyboard/index.md

 # A better keyboard

-i always felt like keyboards are a little too big so i decided to go smaller how small 16 keys small
+I always felt like keyboards are a little too big so i decided to go smaller how small 16 keys small

 {% crt() %}